Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.service.fxa.manager/-fxa-account-manager/-init-.md

 `config` - A [Config](../../mozilla.components.service.fxa/-config.md) used for account initialization.

-`scopes` - A list of scopes which will be requested during account authentication.
+`applicationScopes` - A list of scopes which will be requested during account authentication.

 `deviceTuple` - A description of the current device (name, type, capabilities).